Regency Mall (Augusta, Georgia): A cloudy future (1999–present)

 Many ideas for the future of Regency Mall have been proposed over the last decade.
-Though the mall has suffered from vandalism and exterior deterioration, it remains structurally sound.
-Cardinal Entities estimates the property's value at $30 to $40 million, but its property manager has said there has been little interest in the property.
-There is a general consensus that Regency Mall will most likely never again operate as a major regional shopping center, and that it will either be adapted to new use or demolished to make way for another project.
+Though the mall suffered from vandalism and exterior deterioration, it remained structurally sound.
+Cardinal Entities estimated the property's value at $30 to $40 million, but its property manager said there had been little interest in the property.
+There was a general consensus that Regency Mall would most likely never again operate as a major regional shopping center, and that it would either be adapted to new use or demolished to make way for another project.

 One proposal for Regency Mall's reuse grew out of a series of public forums in 1999 and 2000.
 This plan would have redeveloped the mall into a combination of park and retail space arranged in a "village" streetscape format.
 The enclosed mall concourse would have been demolished, and the large anchor stores would have been reconfigured into shopping and office space with restyled facades.
 Other new buildings would have been constructed; the basin of Rocky Creek, walled into a concrete viaduct when the mall was built, would have been restored to a more natural appearance; and park and recreation space would have been made part of the site.
 This proposal, however, did not come to pass.

 The Regency Mall property was also proposed as the site of a civic arena.
 However, Augusta-Richmond County voters defeated a local-option sales tax issue in 2004 that would have funded construction of a sports arena on the Regency Mall site.

 In July 2006, Macedonia Baptist Church of Augusta announced that it had secured a lease-purchase agreement on the former Montgomery Ward building and 15 acre of parking.
 The church revealed plans to turn the building into a sanctuary for up to 3,000 worshippers, a gymnasium, classrooms, a bookstore and a coffee shop.
 Pastor Dr. Gregory Fuller told the Augusta Chronicle that the church was in negotiations with the owners of the rest of the mall, and that "Our hope and aim is to possess the entire mall."
 However, the plan did not come to pass.
 In 2007, Cardinal purchased the Montgomery Ward property, thereby completing its purchase of the entire mall.

 The future of Regency Mall has been a frequent issue in Augusta-Richmond County elections.
 Helen Blocker-Adams, a 2006 candidate for Georgia House District 120 against incumbent Quincy Murphy, made the revitalization of Regency Mall the centerpiece of her campaign.
 In December 2008, Augusta-Richmond County made a proposal to use $8 million from the next phase of Augusta's Special Purpose Local Option Sales Tax (SPLOST) to demolish the mall and clear the property for development.
 Tax dollars would be used only for demolition.
 More recently, the mall property's proximity to Rocky Creek, which lies in a "priority corridor" of the Augusta master plan, has prompted efforts by local officials to seek the property's redevelopment.